“It is nice to be important, but it is important to be nice.”

-Location is Key.
-Make sure your set up is at a location with a lot of foot traffic for your target audience.
+Make sure you setup at a location where there is a lot of foot traffic, specifically of your target audience.
 We set up our booth in the lobby of the campus library where there is a large number of students coming and going at any given time.

-Once people showed interest, we explained to them that we will take pictures but it will be below the shoulder and won’t include their faces or any other identifying features.
-We also explained that we will post them on the Peer Support Centre Facebook page to share the positive messages to inspire mental health and mental wellness.
+Once people showed interest, we explained to them that we will take pictures but it will be below the shoulder and won’t include their face or any other identifying features.
+We also explained that we will post the picture on the Peer Support Centre’s Facebook page to share their positive message to inspire mental health and mental wellness.

-Bring Resources.
-Set up a booth with information about your center/organization, as well as mental health resources.
-Some people didn’t want to participate but stopped by to check out the information and resources available at our booth.
+Set up a booth with information about your centre or organization, as well as mental health resources.
+Some people didn’t want to participate but stopped by to check out the information and resources we had available at our booth.

-Please check out below the Peer Support Centre and all the amazing work they do.
+Please check out the Peer Support Centre and all the amazing work they do at: